ZeDesco/uvm-tidr/README.md

 # Time is Due Reminder - TIDR

-This Python program creates a json file, including the next Time is Due Date
+This program creates a json file that includes the next day that BiWeekly time is due at the University of Vermont.

 File Result: ./tidr.json